 From an early age I was an observer and a storyteller who had a wonderful imagination.
-I enjoyed listening to people because I had a need to figure out their stories and wanted to understand them.
+I enjoyed listening to people because I had a need to figure out their stories and understand them.
 Growing up, life happened and the days of my life turned into the pages of, what seemed, at times an unbelievable story.
 I tried to handle each challenge with all the kindness and understanding that I could find within me, as each new scar settled into my broken innocence.

 Now, I realize that each player who became a part of my life was living through their own dramatic story.
 Each being and acting the only way they knew how, according to the narrative they believed about themselves.